-Once the team has answered the above questions (recognizing that a team may not be able to obtain information regarding all the questions) and have documented its findings, the team then assesses the threat posed by the individual by answering the following:
+Once the team has answered the above questions (recognizing that a team may not be able to obtain information regarding all of the questions) and have documented its findings, the team then assesses the threat posed by the individual by answering the following:

-- Does the individual(s) pose a threat of targeted violence at school? - Is the individual's behavior consistent with movement on a pathway toward violence? - Does the individual's current situation and setting incline him or her toward or away from targeted violence?
+- Does the person pose a threat of targeted violence at school? - Is the person's behavior consistent with movement on a pathway toward violence? - Does the person's current situation and setting incline him or her toward or away from targeted violence?

-If the team believes that the individual(s) poses a threat, the team will then develop and implement a plan to respond to the threat to manage and reduce the risk.
+If the team believes that the person poses a threat, the team will then develop and implement a plan to respond to the threat to manage and reduce the risk.

-What about FERPA?
+WHAT ABOUT FERPA?